 WYSE Travel Confederation proactively represents the views of the youth travel industry through a ‘one voice’ approach to increase global recognition that youth travel is a key driver for economic growth and increased social and cultural understanding.

-We also acknowledge that federal policy influences and in some cases restricts the development of the youth travel industry and believe that by championing a more favorable policy environment, industry capacity strengthens, youth travel mobility improves and as a result successful and sustainable destinations are created.
+We also acknowledge that federal policy influences and in some cases, restricts the development of the youth travel industry and believe that by championing a more favourable policy environment, industry capacity strengthens, youth travel mobility improves and as a result successful and sustainable destinations are created.

 • Advice on how to establish industry advocacy groups to engage with government